Portrait in Black: Production notes

+Gordon said Lana Turner gave a "serviceable performance" adding "Lana was not a dummy, and she would give me wonderful rationalizations why she should wear pendant earrings.
+They had nothing to do with the role, but they had to do with her particular self-image.
+I felt we might have done better to concentrate on areas of her ability.
+If we had, hers might have been a more gripping kind of performance."

 Reception

 The film was not well received critically but did well at the box office, earning $3,600,000 in theatrical rentals in the United States and Canada in 1960.

 Radio adaptation

 Portrait in Black was presented on Theatre Guild on the Air on March 2, 1952.
 The one-hour adaptation starred Barbara Stanwyck and Richard Widmark.